ggandor/lightspeed.nvim/README.md

 # 🌌 lightspeed.nvim

-Lightspeed is a minimal and opinionated motion plugin for [Neovim](https://neovim.io/), with a small interface and lots of innovative ideas, that allow for making on-screen movements with yet unprecedented efficiency and speed.
-The project originally started as a direct port of [Sneak](https://github.com/justinmk/vim-sneak), and can still be considered a spiritual successor: the aim is to maximize speed while minimizing mental effort and breaks in the flow, providing an intuitive, distractionless experience, that should feel as "native" as possible.
+Lightspeed is a cutting-edge motion plugin for [Neovim](https://neovim.io/), with a small interface and lots of innovative ideas, that allow for making on-screen movements with yet unprecedented ease and efficiency.
+The aim is to maximize speed while minimizing mental effort and breaks in the flow, providing an intuitive, distractionless experience, that should feel as "native" as possible.

-### A short pitch
+### A lightning pitch

+The plugin's closest ancestor is Justin M. Keyes' beloved [vim-sneak](https://github.com/justinmk/vim-sneak), in that they share the same basic assumptions, namely: (1) to reach all kinds of distant targets, ideally we need _one_ command that is flexible enough to do the job all the time, and can be invoked/operated with _total automatism_; (2) for that, the most adequate basis is unidirectional 2-character search; (3) the interface should be optimized for the _common case_.

+#### Railways versus jetpacks

 [EasyMotion](https://github.com/easymotion/vim-easymotion) and its derivatives ([Hop](https://github.com/phaazon/hop.nvim), or
-[Avy](https://github.com/abo-abo/avy) for Emacs) are like a bunch of different - however sophisticated - railway networks, with pre-built stations: you have to think about which train to take, which exit point is the closest to your goal, etc. A user of Sneak, on the other hand, embraces a different philosophy: it is like having a _jetpack_ on you all the time.
+[Avy](https://github.com/abo-abo/avy) for Emacs) are like a bunch of different - however sophisticated - railway (maglev, hyperloop...) networks, with pre-built
+stations: you have to think about which train to take, which exit point is the closest to your goal, etc.

+A user of Sneak, on the other hand, embraces a different philosophy: you barely need to think about motions anymore - label-mode "sneaking" gets you everywhere you need to be, with maximal precision.
+It is like having a _jetpack_ on you all the time.

+#### Always one step ahead of you

 Lightspeed, in particular, is like having a jetpack _with a GPS_.
+While preserving the minimalist approach of Sneak, it has a bunch of brand-new features, that blur the boundary between one- and two-character search.
 It is all about processing the input incrementally - analyzing the available information after _each_ keystroke, to assist the user and offer shortcuts:

-* **target labels are assigned and displayed ahead of time, right after the first input:** the key idea behind Lightspeed, that eliminates the major problem of all of the current, general-purpose motion plugins, including Sneak itself - the inevitable pause between entering the search pattern and selecting the target.
+* **target labels are displayed ahead of time, right after the first input:** the key idea behind Lightspeed, that eliminates the major problem of all of the current, general-purpose motion plugins, including Sneak itself - the inevitable pause between entering the search pattern and selecting the target.
   Once you try it, you will never look back.
 * **shortcut-labels:** often you can type the target label right after the first input, as if doing 1-character search
 * **jump based on partial input:** 2-character search can jump right after the first input, if the character is unique in the search direction

-Other quality-of-life features:
+#### Other quality-of-life features

 * having a choice between automatically jumping to the first match (Sneak-like - default) or allowing for more comfortable target labels (EasyMotion-like)